brucesc/Assignment1/Assignment.md

 Slack: Steven Bruce

 Why I'm taking this bootcamp?
 I saw a friends post on Facebook about MAX and something clicked.
-I spent much of my life doing things I thought my family would want me to do with poor end results.
-I am finally doing something in which I have a strong interest.
+I was wasting my time in carpentry and had to make a change.
 What is the most important thing for me to learn?
 I could not tell you one thing that is most important at this point.
 I hope to take in as much information as I can during class and also learn outside of class.
 Already I am hooked.
 What do I want to do after the bootcamp?